accounts-js/accounts/README.md

 ## Contributing and community

-[Join our Spectrum community](https://spectrum.chat/accounts-js) to get some help!

 Any contribution is very welcome, read our [contributing guide](CONTRIBUTING.md) to see how to locally setup the repository and see our development process.

 ## Sponsors